-Psychiatric service dogs are sometimes confused with emotional support animals but they are not the same and have very different legal rights.
+Psychiatric service dogs are sometimes confused with emotional support animals, but they are not the same and have very different legal rights.
 The primary difference is that psychiatric service dogs are trained to perform tasks that enable their handler to function in everyday life or protect their handler from harm.
-An emotional support animal on the other hand provides comfort just through its companionship and does not require any specialized training.
+On the other hand, an emotional support animal provides comfort just through its companionship and does not require any specialized training.

 Psychiatric Service Dog Registration

-Psychiatric service dogs commonly serve individuals who have invisible psychiatric disabilities such as severe depression, PTSD, phobias and anxiety disorders.
+Psychiatric service dogs commonly serve individuals with invisible psychiatric disabilities such as severe depression, PTSD, phobias, and anxiety disorders.
 Many PSD owners feel self-conscious because their disability is not visually obvious and worry that people may doubt the genuineness of their need for a service animal.

 If it’s not obvious what service the service dog provides, which is frequently the case with psychiatric service dogs, then staff members are only allowed to ask two questions: